 SIDE EFFECTS: Fishy aftertaste (if your product is made from fish oil), nausea, bloating, or burping may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.If your doctor has directed you to use this product, remember that he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: easy bleeding/bruising.A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-PRECAUTIONS: Before taking omega-3 fatty acids, tell your doctor or pharmacist if you are allergic to them; or to fish or soy products; or if you have any other allergies.
-This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+PRECAUTIONS: Before taking omega-3 fatty acids, tell your doctor or pharmacist if you are allergic to them; or to fish; or if you have any other allergies.
+This product may contain inactive ingredients (such as peanut/soy), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.It is not known whether this product passes into breast milk.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration